natenka/pyneng-book-en/docs/source/book/02_git_github/pyneng_github.rst

 Examples and tasks are sometimes updated, so it will be more convenient to clone this repository to your machine and periodically update it.

-To copy a repository from Github, run “git clone”:
+To copy a repository from Github, run *git clone*:

 ::